Nyarum/noterius/Godeps/_workspace/src/github.com/jinzhu/gorm/README.md

 }
 ```

-As you know, save/delete operations in gorm are running in a transaction,
+Save/delete operations in gorm are running in a transaction.
-This is means if changes made in the transaction is not visiable unless it is commited,
+Changes made in that transaction are not visible unless it is commited.
-So if you want to use those changes in your callbacks, you need to run SQL in same transaction.
+So if you want to use those changes in your callbacks, you need to run your SQL in the same transaction.
-Fortunately, gorm support pass transaction to callbacks as you needed, you could do it like this:
+For this Gorm supports passing transactions to callbacks like this:

 ```go
 func (u *User) AfterCreate(tx *gorm.DB) (err error) {